 There’s no reason to gamble with carbon monoxide poisoning.

-Here are three ways you can take to keep your residence safe:
+Here are three precautions you can take to keep your residence safe:

-- Your house with at least one gas furnace, attached garage or fireplace should have a carbon monoxide system.
-You should have a sensor on all levels of your house, on top of the basement and garage.
-You also should install one inside or outside of all bedrooms.
+- Each house with at least one natural gas furnace, attached garage or fireplace should have a carbon monoxide detector.
+You should have a sensor on all levels of your residence, on top of the basement and garage.
+You also need to install one inside or outside of every bedroom.
 Don’t have a carbon monoxide detector in your home?

-Call Gordon's Service Experts Heating & Air Conditioning at 405-432-2197 to get one.
-Ask our Experts about our affordable Wi-Fi carbon monoxide alarms.
+Call Gordon's Service Experts at 405-432-2197 to purchase one.
+Ask our techs about our reasonable Wi-Fi carbon monoxide alarms.

-- If you currently have a carbon monoxide alarm, frequently check or replace the batteries.
-You should look at batteries every three months, and buy a new system every three to five years.
+- If you presently have a carbon monoxide system, regularly check or put in new batteries.
+You should check batteries every three months, and buy a new system every three to five years.

-- If your carbon monoxide sensor sounds, get out of your residence immediately and call 911.
+- If your carbon monoxide detector alerts you to danger, exit your residence immediately and dial 911.

-Carbon monoxide doesn’t have to be frightening, and with the recommended actions your residence can be protected from the dangerous gas.
-Make the proper changes and call Gordon's Service Experts Heating & Air Conditioning at 405-432-2197 to learn more.
+Carbon monoxide doesn’t have to be scary, and with the recommended actions your residence can be guarded from the toxic gas.
+Take the necessary steps and call Service Experts at 405-432-2197 to learn more.